Jai1122/deepwiki-open-v1/README.md

 - Repository cloning and indexing
 - RAG (Retrieval Augmented Generation)
 - Streaming chat completions
+- Real-time wiki generation via WebSocket
+- Provider validation and fallback

 For more details, see the [API README](./api/README.md).

 ## 🔌 OpenRouter Integration

-DeepWiki now supports [OpenRouter](https://openrouter.ai/) as a model provider, giving you access to hundreds of AI models through a single API:
+DeepWiki supports [OpenRouter](https://openrouter.ai/) as a model provider, giving you access to hundreds of AI models through a single API:

 - **Multiple Model Options**: Access models from OpenAI, Anthropic, Google, Meta, Mistral, and more
 - **Simple Configuration**: Just add your OpenRouter API key and select the model you want to use